Get Involved with MRS

 Take advantage of student opportunities at MRS meetings

 MRS meetings offer a variety of opportunities for student members with varied interests to get involved.
-Work as a symposium assistant or help out at the Career Center.
+Work as a symposium assistant or help out at Career Central.
 Prepare research reports for the MRS Bulletin.
 Volunteer to assist with events exclusive to a particular meeting, like the MRS Hydrogen Fuel Cell Model Car Challenge.
 Many of these activities enable you to actually earn some money or earn a complimentary membership for the following year.
 For more information on becoming a symposium assistant or volunteering for other activities, contact us.

 Send a message to Capitol Hill

 Tell your legislators why support of the physical sciences and science education is necessary—for national security, quality of life and a strong economy.
 With Materials Voice, you can create personalized letters addressed to your representatives on Capitol Hill—which you can then customize and send via email, or print and send via mail or fax.
 It's essential that our voices be heard on science policy issues.
 We invite you to discover Materials Voice, and ensure that your message is heard—with resonance—on Capitol Hill.